You want smart political talk without the meltdowns?

 So in other words, if you say no, they say, okay, well, we just take your job away.

-What's your take on that, uh, Robert Hennake?
+What's your take on that, Robert Henneke?

-The the Medicare health care worker decision is is gonna be a disaster.
+The Medicare health care worker decision is going to be a disaster, and I disagree with it.

-I mean, he they are furious.
+I mean, hey, they are furious.

 But if you look at the percentage of health care workers who are front and center at this, let's say they're the most educated people that are out there about what COVID looks like.

-So the Supreme Court got it wrong, and I think that we're gonna see here in short order uh the dangerous effects of that outcome.
+And I think that we're going to see here in short order the dangerous effects of that outcome.

-Yeah, uh uh your take, Louisiana Attorney General, Jeff Landry.
+Your take, Louisiana Attorney General Jeff Landry.

 I agree as well.

-You know, it's like for for fifty years doctors have have have basically talked about the the benefits of natural immunity, and in twelve months we basically have thrown it completely out the door.
+You know, it's like for 50 years, doctors have basically talked about the benefits of natural immunity.

 This was the court's chance to strike a very fatal blow in doing just that and bringing the federal government back in line with the Constitution.